yuc0824/ACAMdata/README.md

 # ACAM

-The source code and results of performance comparison of ACAM against Garnett, CellAssign, SingleR, Seurat transferData, deCS, SCSA.
+The source code and results of performance comparison of ACAM against Garnett, CellAssign, SingleR, Seurat transferData, deCS and SCSA.

 ## Notes